Impact Measurement & Management (IMM) – what is it and why should you care about it?

 3. Needs you to predefine clear goals & objectives

 In addition, implementing IMM requires defining your goals & objectives from the start.
 There is no retrofitting of goals in impact measurement and management.
 While setting up goals, IMM principles encourage you to take into account stakeholders’ expectations, the reality of your business/field, the risks attached, and what effect you want to create on people & the planet.

 IMM principles also advise taking a step further & aligning your goals with either the sustainable development goals or IRIS+.
 There are many debates about the effectiveness of using one framework v/s another.
 So this would require a judgment call from your side after taking into account your intended effect, & your organization’s & stakeholders’ objectives.

 4. Involves choosing an impact framework

 There are many frameworks like Theory of Change, Logic Model, Results Chain, TONIIC that organizations can choose to use.
-This framework will provide you the structure for your impact measurement & management.
+This framework will provide you with the structure for your IMM.
 Which framework you choose again depends on your investors, your field, stakeholders & other things.